absolutelightning/treds/README.md

 * `ZREM key member [member ...]` - Removes a member from sorted map in key
 * `ZCARD key` - Returns the count of key/value pairs in sorted map in key
 * `ZSCORE key member` - Returns the score of a member in sorted map in key
-* `ZRANGELEXKEYS key offset count withscore prefix` - Returns the count number of keys matching prefix starting from an index in a sorted map in lex order.
+* `ZRANGELEXKEYS key offset count withscore min max` - Returns the count number of keys are >= min and <= max starting from an index in a sorted map in lex order.
 WithScore can be true or false
-* `ZRANGELEXKVS key offset count withscore prefix` - Returns the count number of key/value pair in which keys match prefix starting from an index in a sorted map in lex order.
+* `ZRANGELEXKVS key offset count withscore min max` - Returns the count number of key/value pair in which keys are >= min and <= max starting from an index in a sorted map in lex order.
 WithScore can be true or false
 * `ZRANGESCOREKEYS key min max offset count withscore` - Returns the count number of keys with the score between min/max in sorted order of score.
 WithScore can be true or false
 * `ZRANGESCOREKVS key min max offset count withscore` - Returns the count number of key/value pair with the score between min/max in sorted order of score.
 WithScore can be true or false
-* `ZREVRANGELEXKEYS key offset count withscore prefix` - Returns the count number of keys matching prefix starting from an index in a sorted map in reverse lex order.
+* `ZREVRANGELEXKEYS key offset count withscore prefix` - Returns the count number of keys are >= min and <= max starting from an index in a sorted map in reverse lex order.
 WithScore can be true or false
-* `ZREVRANGELEXKVS key offset count withscore prefix` - Returns the count number of key/value pair in which keys match prefix starting from an index in a sorted map in reverse lex order.
+* `ZREVRANGELEXKVS key offset count withscore prefix` - Returns the count number of key/value pair in which keys are >= min and <= max starting from an index in a sorted map in reverse lex order.
 WithScore can be true or false
 * `ZREVRANGESCOREKEYS key min max offset count withscore` - Returns the count number of keys with the score between min/max in reverser sorted order of score.
 WithScore can be true or false
 * `ZREVRANGESCOREKVS key min max offset count withscore` - Returns the count number of key/value pair with the score between min/max in reverse sorted order of score.
 WithScore can be true or false
 * `LPUSH key element [element ...]` - Adds elements to the left of list with key